KeepingBeat415/AWS-cloud-learning-path/CLF-C02/CLF-C02-2.md

 - Helps understand the runtime behavior of your application
 - Example: identify if your application is consuming excessive CPU capacity on a logging routine
+- Features:
-- Features:•Identify and remove code inefficiencies
+  - Identify and remove code inefficiencies
   - Improve application performance (e.g., reduce CPU utilization)
   - Decrease compute costs
   - Provides heap summary (identify which objects using up memory)
   - Anomaly Detection
   - Support applications running on AWS or on-premise
   - Minimal overhead on application

-AWS Health Dashboard - Service History
+##### AWS Health Dashboard - Service History

 - Shows all regions, all services health
 - Shows historical information for each day